step21/tvlt1421_ubuntu/README.md

 This is forked to work with my X1 Carbon & HDMI Monitor setup.

 This script is used to turn on or off a ThinkVision LT1421 USB monitor in Ubuntu.
-It has been tested on Ubuntu 14.04 & Elemetary OS
+It has been tested on Ubuntu 14.04 & Elementary OS Freya

 I am not a guru on bash scripting, nor am I an expert on DisplayLink, so any advice, expertise, questions, comments or concerns are all welcome such that